 All faculty members who are not engaged in clinical activity, and other faculty members who have extensive service responsibilities, should submit a service matrix highlighting the candidate’s medical school, university, community and other professional service.

-Any other information submitted by the candidate that the candidate believes will ensure an adequate consideration and evaluation of his or her appointment, promotion or tenure.
+Any other information submitted by the candidate that the candidate believes will ensure an adequate consideration and evaluation of their appointment, promotion or tenure.

-(g) The faculty member under consideration should review his or her dossier, excluding confidential letters of evaluation, for completeness before it is forwarded from the department to the Dean.
+(g) The faculty member under consideration should review their dossier, excluding confidential letters of evaluation, for completeness before it is forwarded from the department to the Dean.

 First-level (School of Medicine) Review